sunpy/sunpy/doc/source/code_ref/timeseries.rst

 Overview
 --------
-One of core classes in SunPy is a timeseries.
+One of the core classes in SunPy is a timeseries.
 A number of instruments are supported through subclasses of the base `~sunpy.timeseries.GenericTimeSeries` class.
 To see :ref:`ts-sources` for a list of all of them.